 CERTIFICATION FOR DRUG ADMINISTRATION BY INJECTION AND INTRANASAL ROUTE

-Note: Registrant who have not administered drugs by intranasal route in the preceding three years must complete the intranasal administration online module.
+Note: Registrants who have not administered drugs by intranasal route in the preceding three years must complete the intranasal administration online module.
 Temporary registrants who are currently authorized to administer immunization by injection only must complete the intranasal administration online module and submit the “intranasal administration declaration” through eServices before they may provide drug administration by intranasal route.

-- Meet the necessary requirements to apply for Drug Administration
+- Meet the necessary requirements

 Possess valid certification in first aid and CPR from a recognized provider.

-Recognized providers include St. John Ambulance, Canadian Red Cross, WorkSafe BC, Lifesaving Society, EMP Canada, and the Academy of Emergency Training.
+Recognized providers include St. John Ambulance, Canadian Red Cross, Lifesaving Society, EMP Canada, and the Academy of Emergency Training.
 Other providers will be reviewed by the College before being accepted.
 Online courses without an in-class training component are NOT acceptable.

 It is the responsibility of a pharmacist to determine the specific courses based on their individual competence and practice needs.
 A pharmacist must ensure that their chosen course provides certification in both first aid and CPR.
 A standalone CPR course is not acceptable, as it does not include first aid certification.

-- Apply for Drug Administration
+- Apply for DAC

-In order to complete the declaration page of this application, you must read and understand the Certified Practice – Drug Administration by Injection and Intranasal Route Standards, Limits and Conditions
+In order to complete the declaration page of this application, you must read and understand the Certified Practice – Drug Administration by Injection and Intranasal Route Standards, Limits and Conditions.

 Please allow up to 5 business days fro processing.